marinednadude/NOAA-PMEL-OME_eDNA_Collection_Protocol_Niskin/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_PeristalticPump.md

 * Pre-label whirl-paks with sample number and pre-label the ziplocks with the cast number, location, date, etc.
 * Make a small boat of folded aluminum foil on which to rest the clean end of your peristaltic tubing (with the barbed luer adaptor) between samples

-**Field Notebook:**
+**Field Sampling Records:**

-When eDNA sampling in the field, there should be a corresponding field notebook.
-On larger cruises where CTD logs are kept after each cast, record the sample # in the logs in the corresponding Niskin row.
-Then, in the field notebook, record the date, sample #, depth, and cast # in the field notebook.
-Any other associated notes should also be recorded here, such as filtering issues, time before filtering (if longer than ~1 hour), etc.
+When eDNA sampling in the field, there should be a corresponding record sheet or field notebook.
+On larger cruises where cruise CTD logs are kept after each cast, record the sample # in the logs in the corresponding niskin row.
+Record additional information like the date, sample #, sample depth, cast #, filtering issues, etc. in your own records sheet or notebook.

-On smaller cruises where no CTD logs are kept or water is sampled without a CTD, more detail is required in the field note.
+On smaller cruises where no CTD logs are kept or water is sampled without a CTD, more detail is required in the record sheet.
 Record the date, sample #, site name, lat/long, cast #, depth, and any other associated notes (e.g., filtering issues, sampling device, cast deployment time).

 ### Sampling
 This protocol is designed for samples collected with a niskin bottle - the samples are expected to be discrete and sealed masses of water that can be transferred to a 1 L Nalgene bottle without contamination (typically from the spout/spigot of the niskin bottle).
 For our samples, niskin bottles are remotely triggered to close at a specified depth and collected alongside complementary hydrographic data (using a CTD attached to the niskin sampling rosette).